locker-labs/erc6900-plugin-starter/README.md

 # Get the address of the modular account that the plugin will be installed on
 pnpm get-address

-# -> DO THIS MANUALLY: end some ETH to the address so it can pay for gas <-
+# -> DO THIS MANUALLY: end some ET\H to the address so it can pay for gas <-

 # Install the plugin
 pnpm install-plugin